 11. Over-sized Floating Shelves

-While floating shelves are the answer for conserving space for some people, these over-sized floating shelves can also upgrade an entryway or common area of your home.
-These kinds of shelves are also relatively easy to make once you get the hang of actually cutting the wood and putting them together.
+While floating shelves are the answer for conserving space for some people, these over-sized floating shelves can also upgrade an entryway or common area of your home center.
+An oversized floating wall shelf is also relatively easy to make once you get the hang of actually cutting the wood and putting them together.

 12. Key Holder Shelf